 Been hearing about the knockout font on all sorts of web pages.
 You’d probably wondering what it is and how to use it.
 Well, you’re not alone.
 In this post, you will learn everything about it.

 Knockout Font Family

 Knockout is a script typeface designed by Morris Fuller Benton in 1903.
 This font family was digitized in 2013 by Hannes von Döhren.

-Franklin font is one of the best and easiest fonts for beginners in web design.
-This is a great example of starting typography and headlines.
-It is widely used on the internet since it provides a friendly look to the users.
+It’s one of the best and easiest fonts for beginners to use in web design.
+Because of that, it’s a great beginner font to use for typography and headlines.
+It gives off a very friendly vibe to visitors.

 Knockout font, also known as Franklin font is geometric.
 Knockout has been in the talk in the design community because of the unique nature of its unique features.